Montreal Canadiens Sign Ilya Kovalchuk

 With Scandella and Kovalchuk on the squad, the Canadiens have instantly shored up some big needs on the team for the cost of under $2.5 million cap space this season and a fourth-round pick in the 2020 NHL Entry Draft.

-As far as decision-making goes, Marc Bergevin has seemingly been hit-or-miss in the past.
-In the recent past, however, the team’s general manager has seemingly hit all the right buttons and made all the right moves as he tries to bring the Canadiens back to playoff contention.
+As far as decision-making goes, Marc Bergevin has been hit-or-miss in the past.
+In recent history, however, the team’s general manager has seemingly hit all the right buttons and made all the right moves as he tries to bring the Canadiens back to playoff contention.